 Corneal disease can sometimes be treated with medications, but corneal surgery is often the preferred treatment path.
-At Tayani Institute, with locations in San Clemente, Mission Viejo, Laguna Hills, Needles, Blythe, Irvine, Oceanside, Lake Arrowhead, Big Bear Lake, and Costa Mesa, California, a team of professionals offers the very latest in corneal surgery techntechniques and can leverage the power of those techniques to preserve your vision.
+At Tayani Institute, with locations in San Clemente, Mission Viejo, Needles, Blythe, Laguna Hills, Irvine, Oceanside, Big Bear Lake, and Costa Mesa, California, a team of professionals offers the very latest in corneal surgery techntechniques and can leverage the power of those techniques to preserve your vision.
 Schedule a personalized consultation today using the easy online booking tool or by calling to speak with a member of the administrative staff.

 Your cornea is the outermost layer of your eye and helps focus your vision by redirecting light to the back portion of your eye and filtering out dangerous ultraviolet rays.

 Your cornea also protects your eye from intrusion of foreign materials like water, dust, dirt, and bacteria.
 It creates a smooth surface that absorbs oxygen and special nutrients from your tears.

 A portion of your cornea pumps excess fluid from this area of the eye.
 Healthy eye function depends on maintaining a balance between fluid moving into and out of your cornea.

 There are a number of things that can damage the cells within your cornea.
 Some of these dangers are within your control, while others are not.
 Some of the risks to corneal health include:

 These and other issues can cause corneal damage that requires surgical intervention.